U.S. News Rankings

 When applying to Olivet College, it's important to note the application deadline is rolling.
-Scores for either the ACT or SAT test are due September 4.
+Scores for either the ACT or SAT test are due September 3.
 The application fee at Olivet College is $25.
-It is selective, with an acceptance rate of 52.5 percent.
+It is less selective, with an acceptance rate of 51.2 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Olivet College is 16:1, and the school has 59.6 percent of its classes with fewer than 20 students.
-The most popular majors at Olivet College include: Biology/Biological Sciences, General; Health and Physical Education/Fitness, General; Insurance; Criminal Justice/Safety Studies; and Psychology, General.
-The average freshman retention rate, an indicator of student satisfaction, is 65.8 percent.
+The student-faculty ratio at Olivet College is 17:1, and the school has 59.2 percent of its classes with fewer than 20 students.
+The most popular majors at Olivet College include: Criminal Justice/Safety Studies; Biology/Biological Sciences, General; Insurance; Business Administration and Management, General; and Sport and Fitness Administration/Management.
+The average freshman retention rate, an indicator of student satisfaction, is 67.5 percent.

-Olivet College has a total undergraduate enrollment of 1,128, with a gender distribution of 52.2 percent male students and 47.8 percent female students.
-At this school, 48.0 percent of the students live in college-owned, -operated, or -affiliated housing and 46.0 percent of students live off campus.
+Olivet College has a total undergraduate enrollment of 1,116, with a gender distribution of 54.6 percent male students and 45.4 percent female students.
 Olivet College is part of the NCAA III athletic conference.